jcbhmphrs733/Introduction-to-data-structures-with-Python/queues.md

 # Intro to Queues
-Intro to queues
+queues

-## What is a Queue?
+## What does a queue look like in Python?
 Queues are useful when dealing with data that has to deal with priority.
 A well known characteristic of queues is First In First Out (FIFO).
 ```py
     queue = [5, 7, 2, 4]